Gangesvara Siva Temple: Physical description

 The temple is carved with secular images on both the janghas.
 In the western wall, tala jangha portion there is a female figure holding a child in her both hands.
 The female wears a manibandha, beaded necklace and armlet with bulbing hair.
 The upara jangha, bears a nayika in standing pose pushing something into her genital organ in her left hand while her right hand is resting on the ground.
-In the kanika paga, the tala jangha has a darpana image and the upara jangha sculpture has a male figure holding a rectangular flat shaped object on his left hand and the right hand resting over the right knee.
-In the right side of the raha paga, the lower jangha is carved with a male warrior who holds a sword in his right hand and a shield in left hand.
+In the kanika paga, the tala jangha has a darpana image and the upara jangha sculpture has a male figure holding a rectangular flat-shaped object in his left hand and the right hand resting over the right knee.
+On the right side of the raha paga, the lower jangha is carved with a male warrior who holds a sword in his right hand and a shield in left hand.
 In the upara jangha, there is a woman in yonibhiseka pose standing over a fire pot with splayed out legs, the figure either urinating or taking the warmth of the fire.
-Her right arm is in abhaya mudra and the left arm resting over her left knee.
+Her right arm is in abhaya mudra and the left arm rests over her left knee.

 In the kanika paga, the lower jangha bears an amorous couple in which the male figure touches the left breast of the female figure while the right hand touches the chin of the woman.
 In the southern wall, the left side raha (anuratha paga) in lower jangha bears a female figure holding a pot in her left hand while in her right hand she is feeding a monkey.
 In the upara jangha, the male figure is holding a kamandalu in his left hand while his right hand holds the arm of the female in an amorous pose.
-In the upara jangha there is an abduction scene in which a male with moustache is carried by a female.
+In the upara jangha there is an abduction scene in which a male with a moustache is carried by a female.
 The carvings in the northern wall are chopped off.
 On the right side the jangha is carved with a secular image of a female figure in which she is pushing something in to the genital organ in her left hand.

 Doorjamb -The doorjambs measuring 1.52 metres x 1.07 metres is decorated with two plain vertical bands.
 At the base of the doorjambs there are two dvarapala niches measuring 0.32 metres x 0.14 metres.
 The dvarapalas are standing in flex position and holding a trident in their left hand.
 In the inner dvarasakha at the base near the pidhamundi of the niche has a snake canopy with the bust of a female on the left and a male on the right.
 There are gajasimha motifs carved beneath the dvarapala niches.
 At the lalatabimba there is a gajalaxmi seated in lalitasana on double petalled lotus flanked by two elephants which represents the jalabhiseka ceremony.